'Big next step': Cambria County native Josh Gallagher signs deal with Kobalt Music

-JOHNSTOWN, Pa. – Cresson native Josh Gallagher has inked a record deal.
+JOHNSTOWN, Pa. – Cresson native and country musician Josh Gallagher has inked a record deal.

 “The Voice” finalist signed with Kobalt Music in Nashville and shared the news on his Instagram page.